Protect Your Roof

-OSHA establishes workplace safety requirements and can shut down any job site or fine an installer for unsafe workplace practices.
+OSHA establishes workplace safety requirements and can shut down any job site or find an installer for unsafe workplace practices.

 The National Fire Protection Association (NFPA) publishes the National Electric Code that governs equipment-grounding requirements for PV systems.
-UL develops the UL 2703 standard for rack mounted PV systems which outlines the proper methods for ensuring a reliable equipment ground for the modules and rack to minimize the potential for shock or fire hazard in the event of an accidental fault.
-Building codes are developed by the International Code Council (ICC) – they publish the International Building Code and International Residential Codes, which are used as the basis for almost every State Building Code.
-Building codes require that all roof penetrations be waterproofed with flashing that complies with the roofing manufacturer requirement.
-The NRCA and ARMA publish installation guidelines used by the overwhelming majority of shingle manufactures, and the Tile Roofing Institute publish flashing guidelines used by the vast majority of tile manufacturers.
+UL develops the UL 2703 standard for rack-mounted PV systems which outlines the proper methods for ensuring a reliable equipment ground for the modules and rack to minimize the potential for shock or fire hazard in the event of an accidental fault.
+Building codes are developed by the International Code Council (ICC) – which publishes the International Building Code and International Residential Codes, which are used as the basis for almost every State Building Code.
+Building codes require that all roof penetrations be waterproofed with flashing that complies with the roofing manufacturer’s requirement.
+The NRCA and ARMA publish installation guidelines used by the overwhelming majority of shingle manufactures, and the Tile Roofing Institute publishes flashing guidelines used by the vast majority of tile manufacturers.